Pokémon Adventures: X & Y

-The X & Y chapter focuses on a depressed boy named X, who won a major tournament as a child, and Y, a girl who dreams of becoming a Sky Trainer.
+The X & Y chapter focuses on a depressed boy named X, who won a major tournament as a child, and Y (full name Yvonne Gabena), a girl who dreams of becoming a Sky Trainer.
 X has been forced out of hiding when the two legendary Pokémon blow up his town.
 Soon, he meets up with a group called Team Flare who tries to steal his tool that enables mega evolution.
 X, Y, and their companions, Shauna, Tierno, and Trevor have to try to escape Team Flare by seeking a place where they can go in peace; however, the plan doesn't go like X and his friends want.

 Serialization of this story arc began in October 2013 and concluded in November 2016.
 The publication of the X & Y chapter in the regular volumes format began in May 2020 and concluded in February 2022.

 Omega Ruby & Alpha Sapphire

 The Omega Ruby & Alpha Sapphire arc focuses on the returning Hoenn trio of Ruby, Sapphire, and Emerald based on the Omega Ruby and Alpha Sapphire versions of the game.
 Ruby, Sapphire, and Emerald acquire Mega Bracelets and Mega Stones from Steven to help aid his quest to save the Earth from impending doom by a meteorite while Ruby encounters a mysterious girl along the way.
 Sapphire is traumatized when she learns the truth about the meteor, and in result of that trauma she loses her voice and sense of smell.
 Ruby takes on the role of lorekeeper and gets Rayquaza to trust him so they can save the world through the use of dragon lore.
 It is based primarily on the events of the Delta Episode in the games.

 The arc was released digitally on Shogakukan's "Web Sunday," with a new chapter on the first Tuesday of every month.
 The first mini-volume was released in Japan on July 24, 2015.